filecoin-project/specs/content/intro/_index.md

 # Introduction
 ---

+## What is Filecoin?

-Filecoin is a distributed storage network based on a blockchain mechanism.
+Filecoin is a *decentralized storage network*, a network of independent storage providers offering storage and retrieval services in a market operated on a blockchain with a native protocol token called FIL.
-Filecoin *miners* can elect to provide storage capacity for the network, and thereby earn units of the Filecoin cryptocurrency (FIL) by periodically producing cryptographic proofs that certify that they are providing the capacity specified.
-In addition, Filecoin enables parties to exchange FIL currency through transactions recorded in a shared ledger on the Filecoin blockchain.
-Rather than using Nakamoto-style proof of work to maintain consensus on the chain, however, Filecoin uses proof of storage itself: a miner's power in the consensus protocol is proportional to the amount of storage it provides.

-The Filecoin blockchain not only maintains the ledger for FIL transactions and accounts, but also implements the Filecoin VM, a replicated state machine which executes a variety of cryptographic contracts and market mechanisms among participants on the network.
-These contracts include *storage deals*, in which clients pay FIL currency to miners in exchange for storing the specific file data that the clients request.
-Via the distributed implementation of the Filecoin VM, storage deals and other contract mechanisms recorded on the chain continue to be processed over time, without requiring further interaction from the original parties (such as the clients who requested the data storage).
+The *Filecoin Market* is an algorithmic market for storage and retrieval services.
+Miners offer their storage capacity in the market and make *storage deals* with clients.
+The market is verifiable: storage providers must provide cryptographic proofs that guarantee persistent storage to their clients.

+The *Filecoin Blockchain* is a distributed ledger that orders FIL transactions and executes the *Filecoin Virtual Machine*, a state machine that implements core functionalities to operate the Filecoin markets and token transactions.
+Miners mantain the blockchain by creating blocks and verifying transactions and earn block rewards.
+Differently from other protocols based on computational resources, miners' influence in the network and block reward earnings are proportional to the amount of storage they prove.

+This spec documents the logic implemented in the Filecoin Virtual Machine.

 ## Spec Status